-Emma Freeman joined the Firm in 2017.
-Prior to joining the Firm, she clerked for the Hon.
+Prior to joining the Firm in 2017, Ms. Freeman clerked for the Hon.
 Raymond J. Lohier, Jr. of the Second Circuit Court of Appeals, the Hon.
 Patti B. Saris of the District of Massachusetts, and the Hon.
 Barbara A. Lenk of the Massachusetts Supreme Judicial Court.
-She interned in the Planned Parenthood Federation of America’s Public Policy Litigation and Law Department and with the ACLU of Massachusetts.
+She previously worked with the Planned Parenthood Federation of America’s Public Policy Litigation and Law Department, the ACLU of Massachusetts, and a nationally-recognized police misconduct firm in Boston, Massachusetts.

-Ms. Freeman received her B.A. from Yale University and graduated cum laude in 2013 from Harvard Law School, where she served as an editor of the Harvard Civil Rights-Civil Liberties Law Review and as Vice-President of the Board of Student Advisers.
+Ms. Freeman received her B.A. from Yale University and graduated cum laude from Harvard Law School, where she served as an editor of the Harvard Civil Rights-Civil Liberties Law Review, as Co-President of the Harvard Society for the Separation of Church and State, and as Vice-President of the Board of Student Advisers.
 Ms. Freeman’s team won the Ames Moot Court Competition, and she received the George S. Leisure Award for Best Oralist.

 “Giving Casey Its Bite Back: The Role of Rational Basis Review in Undue Burden Analysis,” 48 Harvard Civil Rights-Civil Liberties Law Review 279 (Spring 2013)